Have you ever felt behind in life?

 The decision to move to the U.S. was both exciting and terrifying.

-I was going to be falling behind my peers that stayed on that stable escalator to financial freedom.
+I was going to be fall behind my peers that stayed on that stable escalator to financial freedom.

-But we knew we had to answer the call and trusted that we could figure it out - and somehow - we kind of did.
+But we knew we had to answer the call.
+I trusted that we could figure it out - and somehow - we kind of did.

 Meeting the Mentor